Johnny328/WDN-contaminant-simultaneous/researchLog.md

+0944
+* Solved by subtracting one from both sides of constraint.

+0936
+* Caused by shortestPathsFromVulnerableNodes being zero not satisfying constraints unless max distance is zero.

 20160211
 * Found major bug making sensors place on vulnerable nodes.

 20160211
 * Can't get all the possible optima in MATLAB using inbuilt funcitons.